 All poems should be single spaced and printed in twelve point type.
 No more than one poem should appear on a page.

 For those who submit using on-line Submittable (submittable.com), the author’s name CANNOT appear in the file or in the file name, which should be the title of the manuscript.
 Your Submittable profile will include your name, address, phone number, email, and in place of the cover letter, an acknowledgments page, which must include the manuscript title.
 The acknowledgments page cannot be included in the manuscript itself.
 Again, please do not include your list of publications anywhere in your word document or pdf!
 The editors reserve the right to disqualify the submission if there are ANY identifying materials in the document!
 This contest is read without looking at any acknowledgements or other identifying materials.

 Please name your file as the manuscript title only.
 NO author names in the file name.

 For those submitting hard copies, please include two title pages, one with contact information, including title, author’s name, address, telephone number, and email address.
 The second title page should be the title alone without contact information.

 Manuscripts may be under consideration elsewhere, but please inform SHP immediately if a collection is accepted for publication.
 Entry fees will not be refunded for manuscript withdrawal.

 The reading period for the competition begins on February 15.
-Entries must be postmarked by June 15th.
+Entries must be postmarked by June 30th (extended deadline).
 Submissions will only be considered if received between those dates.

-The prize for the SHP Chapbook Competition is a $500 cash award, publication, ten copies of the chapbook, a reading with his or her mentor at The Hudson Valley Writers’ Center, and a reading at Cornelia Street Cafe with other SHP poets.
-If needed, travel expenses not exceeding $500 are included.
+The prize for the SHP Chapbook Competition is a $500 cash award, publication, ten copies of the chapbook, a reading with your mentor at The Hudson Valley Writers Center (or on Zoom).
+If needed (and if the reading is in person) travel expenses not exceeding $500 are included.
 Winning poets are also offered editorial and marketing advice.